bytrangle/first-pr/throwaway/test.md

 Result: success

-## Environment variables of interest:
+## PR info of interest:
 - PR author
-- PR number
 - PR merged date
+- repo

+These can be retrieved from environment variables.

 - Number of files changed in PR
 - Number of additions
 - Number of deletions